“We always want to romanticize ugly things.”

 Celia: “Law school,” Celia says, winking.
 “It doesn’t matter what undergrad is, and it seemed fun.”
 She finishes her drink.
 “In all seriousness, no. I don’t want to dance professionally.
 I suppose I wouldn’t mind it, but… that’s generally something you go to a specific institution for, some in high school, others earlier.
 I’d have gone to a performing arts college or joined a company.”

-There’s a pause as she looks down at her empty cup, swirling the ice around in the tiny bit of liquid that has melted at the bottom.
+There’s a pause as she looks down at her empty cup.
+She swirls the ice around in the tiny bit of liquid that has melted at the bottom.

 “Everyone wants to dance.
 Could I audition?
 Certainly.
 Do I have other aspirations?
 Of course.”